-- To keep all authorized positions, salaries increased \$5.8 million in 2024 and \$6.3 million in 2025, which includes the APO compensation regrade of \$400,000.
-To meet levy targets the department will: - Eliminate 7.50 FTE vacant staff positions from our staff complement, which equals \$731,000 in 2024 and \$739,000 in 2025. - o Will not budget 3.00 full-time equivalent vacant positions, which is a reduction of \$333,000 in 2024 and \$336,000 in 2025. - Will reduce intermittent staff salaries which is a reduction of \$400,000. - Will transfer 1.00 full-time equivalent to the office of HWST, which is a reduction of \$122,000 in 2024 and \$124,000 in 2025. - The number of positions in the Proposed Budget reflect the actual number the budget can support; this is done through eliminating positions and a small number of positions without budget. - This budget includes \$30,000 to support compensation for residents in our custody for work they have performed at the Ramsey County Correctional Facility.
+- The department is committed to paying a livable wage for its workforce.
+According to the compensation study conducted by human resources staff, compensation for the Assistant Probation Officer (APO) job class is 11-15% BELOW the County's core market comparators.
+However, this position has fewer applicable market comparisons.
+There is an estimated turnover rate of 22% from January 2022 through April 2023.
+This budget will support paying APOs a competitive wage for work performed.
+The department has vetted and received sign off for this proposal with County Finance and Human Resources. - To keep all authorized positions, salaries increased \$5.8 million in 2024 and \$6.3 million in 2025, which includes the APO compensation regrade of \$400,000.
+To meet levy targets the department will: - Eliminate 7.50 FTE vacant staff positions from our staff complement, which equals \$731,000 in 2024 and \$739,000 in 2025. - Will not budget 3.00 full-time equivalent vacant positions, which is a reduction of \$333,000 in 2024 and \$336,000 in 2025. - o Will reduce intermittent staff salaries which is a reduction of \$400,000, - Will transfer 1.00 full-time equivalent to the office of HWST, which is a reduction of \$122,000 in 2024 and \$124.000 in 2025. - The number of positions in the Proposed Budget reflect the actual number the budget can support; this is done through eliminating positions and a small number of positions without budget. - This budget includes \$30,000 to support compensation for residents in our custody for work they have performed at the Ramsey County Correctional Facility.
 Our clients are members of our community and while at the correctional facility, they provide valued services.
 The department has partnered with Finance to ensure applicable federal regulations are followed.